tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/time-series-insights/ga-reference-data-api.md

 |Fan1|Red|5||
 |Fan2|White||2|

-When the two events in the event hub message are processed by the Time Series Insights ingress engine, they're joined with the correct reference data item.
+When the two events in the event hub message are processed by the Azure Time Series Insights Gen 1 ingress engine, they're joined with the correct reference data item.
 The events output has the following structure:

 ```JSON
 [